MageshwariSingaravadivelou/Techflix/README.md

 - _Data Collected_: Top rated English movies are considered
 - _Scripting Language_: Python
 - _Python Packages used_:
-a) Scraping: Beautiful Soup, Requests and Selenium
+a.
+Scraping: Beautiful Soup, Requests and Selenium
-b) File Handling: Pandas
+b.
+File Handling: Pandas
 - _API_: TMDB API to fetch the movie data

 How to create the TMDB API?
-a) Create TMDB account
+a.
+Create TMDB account
-b) In profile section, select **API request** and provide contact information with application details
+b.
+In profile section, select **API request** and provide contact information with application details
-c) Then use the API for getting data from TMDB website
+c.
+Then use the API for getting data from TMDB website

 How to use Selenium in Chrome?
-a) Open the Chrome browser and navigate to "Help -> About Google Chrome" and check the browser version
+a.
+Open the Chrome browser and navigate to "Help -> About Google Chrome" and check the browser version
-b) Download the same version driver from this [Link](https://chromedriver.chromium.org/downloads)
+b.
+Download the same version driver from this [Link](https://chromedriver.chromium.org/downloads)

 Install the Packages
 ```